petergridge/irrigation_component_V3/README.md

 ```

 ### Rain Sensor feature
-If a rain sensor is not defined the zone will always run.
+If a rain sensor is not defined the zone will always run at the nominated start time.

 If the irrigation program is run manually the rain sensor value is ignored and all zones will run.

-The rain sensor is defined in each zone.
+The rain sensor can be optionally defined in each zone.
 You can:
 * Define the same sensor for each zone
 * Have a different sensor for different areas
 * Configure the ability to ignore the rain sensor